fatihakar5/World-Happiness-Report-2024/README.md

 # World Happiness Report 2024 Data Analysis
+# Note: For dynamic visualizations, please check the project on Kaggle.

 ## This project analyzes the World Happiness Report 2024 dataset using various data visualization and analysis techniques.